Cards and data

 • physical issuance pending delivery The card is created with physical fulfillment in progress, while the stage reflects that the plastic card has not yet been delivered.

-• inactive issuance pending activation The card is created but remains in new status until the required activation step or agreed program condition is completed.
+• inactive issuance pending activation The card is created but remains unusable for transactions until the required activation step or agreed activation condition is completed.

 The combination of product_id, token_status, token_stage, and delivery settings should reflect the intended issuance model for the program.